dialog-semiconductor/BLE_SDK6_examples/LPCCSE_160_Reset_Indication/Readme.md

   - For running the example on a **DA14531 Daughter board + DA145xxDEVKT-P PRO Motherboard** the following configuration is required.
       - Connect the DA145xx Pro Development Kit to the host computer.
-      - UART TX on P0_6 for DA14531 (Place wire between J1:17 and J2:27) for printing functionallity.
+      - UART TX on P0_6 for DA14531 (Place wire between J1:17 and J2:27) for printing functionality.

 	![DA14531_connection_wires](assets/DA14531_connection_wires.PNG)

 * **Software configuration**

 	This example requires:
-    * Smartsnippets Toolbox 2.0.14.
+    * SmartSnippets Toolbox 5.0.14.
     * SDK6.0.14
 	- **SEGGER’s J-Link** tools should be downloaded and installed.
 	- **A simple serial terminal** should be installed on the PC (e.g. Putty or Teraterm)